samuelmeuli/action-maven-publish/README.md

 The Maven Publish GitHub Action works the following way:

 - When imported from a CI workflow in your project, GitHub will look for this repository's [`action.yml`](./action.yml) file.
 This file tells GitHub to run the `index.js` script and to pass in the action's input variables (e.g. GPG key and Nexus login credentials).
-- The script decodes the GPG private key and runs the Maven deploy command.
+- The script imports the GPG key and runs the Maven deploy command.
 Maven will use this repository's [`settings.xml`](./settings.xml) file, which instructs it to use the GPG passphrase and Nexus credentials from the provided input variables.
+Maven will also use the `deploy` profile if you've defined one (in case you want to perform certain steps only when deploying).

 ### Contributing